-A recent reverse 911 call that went out to Austin-area residents worked, according to police.
+A recent emergency call that went out to Austin-area residents worked, according to police.
 But judging from a statement the authorities released regarding the message, it may have frayed some nerves in the process.

 Over the weekend, the Austin Police Department utilized the Emergency Notification System (ENS) to develop leads related to a missing persons case.
-Functioning like a reverse 911 call, the ENS system is utilized by several Central Texas counties to relay information over the phone in case of emergency.
+Functioning like a 911 call in reverse, the ENS system is utilized by several Central Texas counties to relay information over the phone in case of emergency.

 However, the audio message begins with the following statement: “There’s a public safety emergency in your area.
 Please do not hang up.
 Press any key now to receive important information.”